"Accepting it and speaking about it has liberated me."

 She had both counselling and medication to address the situation, and believes that she has now recovered.

-However, a close friend of hers committed suicide due to mental illness.
+However, a close friend of hers took their own life due to mental illness.

 Deepika believes that mental health needs to be taken just as seriously as physical health.